 Nursing Specific Info

 If you have questions regarding this posting or would like assistance with nursing opportunities please contact Nurse Recruitment at (734) 936-5183.

-Minimum five years experience as a registered nurse.
+Minimum five years of experience as a registered nurse.

 Experience within the last two years in an ICU and or pediatric ICU/Pediatric Cardiac ICU experience.

 Demonstrated understanding and support of patient and family-centered care.

 Evidence of demonstrated leadership ability including; charge nurse, team leader, professional development framework, unit level or institutional level active committee membership, or other management/ supervisory experience.

 Demonstrated excellent interpersonal and problem-solving skills.